RainingComputers/ShnooTalk/docs/LanguageGuide.md

 ### Pointers

 Pointer types store memory addresses instead of a value, hence pointers can *reference* or *point to* another variable and any modification made to the pointer will also reflect on the variable.
-The `<-` operator is user to make or change what variable the pointer is pointing.
+The `<-` operator is used to make or change what variable the pointer is pointing.

 Pointers are declared using the `*` syntax.